htyangs/Glove-Mouse/README.md

 ## Machine learning based classifier (new)
 To alleviate the effort of training a GRU model, we also use PCA/LDA + Randoom forest/Support vector machine to classify the alphabet
-The model read the frequency domain data which converts from Fast Fourier transform It achieves high accuracy (97.5% in test dataset) when PCA+SVM is used.
+The model read the frequency domain data which converts from Fast Fourier transform.
+It achieves high accuracy (97.5% in test dataset) when PCA+SVM is used.

 <p align="center">